BinaryVortex/NEXUS-X/README.md

 # NEXUS-X
-NEXUS-X Built Using HTML And CSS.
+NEXUS-X Built Using HTML,CSS And Javascript.